|

 independent media.
 The result was the election in 2000 of Vicente Fox

-as the first non-PRI President for over 70 years.
+(PAN), the first non-PRI President for over 70 years.
+He was succeeded in 2006 by

 Today the PRI is the principal opposition party, still formally